FernandoLab/liver-abcess-microbiome/README.md

 # liver-abcess-microbiome

 Data analysis methods for filtration and analysis of samples taken from cattle liver abscesses.
 Data are 16S rDNA amplicon libraries (V3-4 Hypervariable region).
 This repository contains the R commands run on the ASV count table produced from DADA2, sample metadata, phylogenetic tree of ASV relatedness, and taxonomic classification of ASV sequences.
-Analysis should be performed in R version 4.0.1 (as of 2020-06-06) in the following order:
+Download all repository files and save them to a designated directory, within the R script files, file paths to the working directory will need to be changed accordingly.
+Analysis was performed in R version 4.0.1 or higher in the following order:

   1.) la_microbiome_analysis.R